 For most visitors planning on a trip to Bhutan, the question they struggle with is how long they should stretch the trip.
-This is because the cost of a trip to Bhutan includes the minimum daily package of USD 250 per person per night set by the Bhutanese government.

 Please note that it is not possible to travel around Bhutan independently, this is to ensure your wellbeing during your stay.
 This of course can be a deterrent to those used to planning and organizing their own trips, but, however, the good news is that you can draw up your own itinerary with your tour operator with considerable liberty.
 Little Bhutan can customize your tours to suit your needs and also provide suggestions and recommendations.

 Once you determine where you want to go and what you want to do, get in touch with Little Bhutan to review your itinerary and provide suggestions.
 Our staff will get back to you promtly and let you know of all the possibilities including 3 star accommodations or farm house stays in the places of your interest.
 All this will be included in the minimum daily package.

 Obtaining a Visa

 It is mandatory for all tourists (other than Indian, Bangladeshi & Maldivian nationalities) to obtain a Bhutan visa clearance before traveling to Bhutan.
 Visitors can process a visa or permit online from the website of the Department of Immigration https://visit.doi.gov.bt/ or tourism service agents such as Little Bhutan to process travel documents and plan a trip.